Who Is Jeff Flake?

 Days later, it was announced that Flake would deliver another speech on the Senate floor, this time to denounce the dangers of Trump's conflict with the news media, described by the president as "the enemy of the American people."

 "It is a testament to the condition of our democracy that our own president uses words infamously spoken by Josef Stalin to describe his enemies," read an advance excerpt of the speech.
 "The free press is the despot’s enemy, which makes the free press the guardian of democracy.
 When a figure in power reflexively calls any press that doesn't suit him 'fake news,' it is that person who should be the figure of suspicion, not the press."

 Another sore point between Flake and Trump stemmed from the senator's 2017 book, Conscience of a Conservative: A Rejection of Destructive Politics and a Return to Principle.
 Taking its title from a 1960 work by then Arizona Senator Barry Goldwater and written largely in secret, the book excoriates Trump for his rejection of free trade policies, as well as his temperamental behavior and support of fringe movements.

 Flake also goes after other notable Republicans, like former House speaker turned analyst Newt Gingrich, and scolds his party as a whole for abandoning its core principles and striking a "Faustian bargain" to support Trump's election.

-Jeff Flake met his wife, Cheryl, while both were freshmen at BYU.
+Flake met his wife, Cheryl, while both were freshmen at BYU.
 They married in 1985, and went on to have five children together: Alexis, Ryan, Austin, Tanner and Dallin.
-The Flakes live in a gated community in Mesa, Arizona.
+The Flakes live in Mesa, Arizona.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!